When Your Quiet Time Goes Silent

 Each of us should have a handful of people who know us well.
 Whether it’s a spouse, best friend, pastor or our own mother, we function best as part of a community.
 (Even those of us that are introverts.)
 And when it comes to our personal relationship with God, sometimes others seem to have a better handle on what God is telling us than we do.
 So whether you’re finding yourself in the midst of a dry spell or paralyzed by a fork in life’s road, set up a time with a trusted friend to talk through it.
 You just might be amazed at how clear your path is when you hear how others are watching you travel it.

+The challenge with these “quiet times” is they rarely turn into the life-altering meetings we so want them to be.
 It’s natural to want our meetings with God to work instantaneously—the same we’d like one trip to the gym to result in a six-pack.
+The trouble (and beauty) is that our relationship with God is a journey.
+It requires steps, and while they may be small, each one takes us somewhere.